benmccormick/benmccormick.github.io/pages/posts/explaining-javascript-closures.md

 layout: "post"
 path: "/2013/01/08/explaining-javascript-closures"
 category: "javascript"
-description: 'Diving into one of JavaScripts more confusing concepts'
+description: "Diving into one of JavaScripts more confusing concepts"
-key: 'closures'
+key: "closures"
+pageViews: "164"
+last30pageViews: "0"
 ---

 Javascript can be a confusing language when you start to use it.
 Designed in a hurry with a functional programming heart and an object oriented skin, Javascript looks a lot like Java or C at first glance.
 That expectation causes frustration though when you realize that writing Java style code means that you have no private variables, no block scope, no threads, and no abstract/classes or interfaces.
 When I started writing Javascript I had only ever written in pure object oriented languages.
 My javascript code was inefficient, fragile, and no fun to write.
 I wanted to share some of the things I've learned since here, to help other people making that adjustment.